 Due to Angelica's historical and traditional uses as a medicinal herb, there is a possibility that this herb grows in areas where the first pioneers made their homes, especially near the eastern seaboard where conditions would have been favorable.
 However, I highly discourage looking for or wild harvesting Angelica due to its many poisonous look-a-likes.

-Angelica stalks are harvested in the Spring much like rhubarb, cutting only what is needed.
+Angelica stalks are harvested in the spring much like rhubarb, cutting only what is needed.
 The leaves and stalks are primarily used in cooking and can be consumed raw or cooked.
-Historically, the stalks have been candied or prepared into a syrup.
+Historically, the stalks have been candied or prepared into syrup.

 - Leaves: The leaves should be gathered before the plant goes to flower and dried.
 Leaves are used in teas or as a flavoring for tart fruits.
 They can also be chopped fresh and frozen for later use in recipes calling for fresh leaves.

 - Roots: Angelica's roots are chopped and dried and employed in the bath for rheumatic complaints, to cleanse the skin, and to increase circulation.
 They are pleasingly aromatic.

 Essential oils are acquired from the root using steam or chemical distillation techniques.
 The essential oils are used with carrier oils in massage therapies to combat rheumatic ailments.
-Use of Angelica's essential oils can cause photosensitivity and should not be applied to the skin before being exposed to sunlight.
+The use of Angelica's essential oils can cause photosensitivity and should not be applied to the skin before being exposed to sunlight.

 The seeds also contain high amounts of essential oil and are primarily used to flavor sweets and liqueurs.
 This oil is also used in the perfume industry for its earthy aroma.